Masimo Corp Annual Shareholders Meeting Transcript

 Joseph E. Kiani - Masimo Corporation - Founder, CEO & Chairman

-Thank you so much.
-Good afternoon, ladies and gentlemen.
-Welcome to the 2020 Annual Meeting of Stockholders of Masimo Corporation.
+Thank you very much.
+Good morning or good afternoon, ladies and gentlemen.
+Welcome to the 2021 Annual Meeting of Stockholders of Masimo Corporation.
 I am Joe Kiani, CEO and Chairman of the Board of Directors.
-I'm pleased to conduct our annual meeting virtually via the Internet.
+I'm pleased to conduct our annual meeting virtually via the internet.

 At this time, I call the meeting to order.
 The company's Board of Directors has appointed me to act as Chairman of this meeting.
-Micah Young, Executive Vice President and CFO of the company, will act as secretary of this meeting.
+Micah Young, Executive Vice President and Chief Financial Officer of the company, will act as Secretary of this meeting.
 I would also like to introduce Sarah Stark and David Koval with Grant Thornton, our independent registered public accounting firm.
+Durin

 Masimo Corp Annual Shareholders Meeting Transcript